mqliang/kubernetes/cluster/caicloud-ansible/README-ANSIBLE.md

 ## Bring up VMs (optional)

-The `inventory.vagrant` example inventory file is configured to use virtualbox machines in `cluster/caicloud-baremetal`.
+The `inventory.xxxx` example inventory file is configured to use virtualbox machines in `cluster/caicloud-baremetal`.
 Change to that directory and run `vagrant up` will bring up three machines to test out the ansible playbook.

 ## Running the playbook

 After going through the setup, run the following command:

-`ansible-playbook -v -i cluster/caicloud-ansible/inventory.vagrant cluster/caicloud-ansible/cluster.yml`
+`ansible-playbook -v -i cluster/caicloud-ansible/inventory.xxxx --extra-vars "@cluster/caicloud-ansible/extra_vars.json" cluster/caicloud-ansible/cluster.yml`

 This will work on Ubuntu and CentOS.